mjordan/islandora_workbench_integration/README.md

 ## Introduction

 Drupal 8 Module required by [Islandora Workbench](https://github.com/mjordan/islandora_workbench).
-Enables the "Terms in Vocabulary" View, and also enables the Field, Field Storage, and Entity Form Display REST resources.
+Enables the "Terms in Vocabulary" View, and also enables the Field, Field Storage, Entity Form Display, and User REST resources.

 ## Requirements